Patterning: White Factoring and Tricolor/Pointed

 Genetically Known As: sp

-Tricolor Boston Terriers, also known as pointed, are by far the hardest to come by pattern of all those
+Tricolor Boston Terriers, also known as pointed, are by far the hardest to come by pattern of all those Boston

-being developed, were listed within the standard as a disqualification.
-The fact that they were listed proved
+listed within the standard as a disqualification.
+The fact that they were listed proved that they did exist at one

-that they did exist at one time within the breed and that certain lines do carry recessively for tricolor.
+time within the breed and that certain lines do carry recessively for tricolor.
+Because these lines are limited, the

-Because these lines are limited, the chances of producing them within a litter are very small.
+chances of producing them within a litter are very small.

-Tricolor Boston Terriers are distinguished by their pointed eye brows, cheeks, and coloring dividing the
+Tricolor Boston Terriers are distinguished by their pointed eye brows, cheeks, and coloring dividing the socks

 Boston Terriers suggests that they were not born tricolor, but developed the points at an older age.